Power tools are essential whenever working on projects to make things much easier for you.

 Meanwhile, the cordless drill can drive screws and make holes.
 If you need a tool that can do both, go for the cordless drill.
 You can find a list of the best cordless drills here.

-There is no harm with having both though.
-This is especially true when you need both the abilities of the cordless drill and the impact driver.
+That being said, there is no harm with having both.
+This is especially true when you need both the abilities of the cordless drill and the impact driver to complete your projects.